Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • unusual, uncomfortable sensations in the anus - as if something is interfering, heaviness, itching, burning;

-existing forms.
+Existing forms.

-Medical tactics of treatment
+Medical treatment tactics

-The statistics show the following:
+Statistics show the following:

 • only 4% of patients seek medical help;

-A complex degree is treated by a proctologist
+Complex degree is treated by a proctologist

-1. Tablets allowed during pregnancy and lactation.
+1. Tablets approved during pregnancy and lactation.

-2. Ointments, gels for local use.
+2. Ointments, gels for topical use.

 3. Rectal suppositories.

-From tablets apply:
+From tablets used:

-• Curantyl;
+• Chime;

 • Duphalac;